Evidence-Based Approaches to Help Patients Initiate and Sustain Healthy Behaviors

 - What really gets patients (even reluctant ones) to make healthy changes

-- Leveraging lifestyle medicine to prevent and treat type-2 diabetes, hypertension, high cholesterol, depression, anxiety, osteoporosis, dementia, certain cancers, and sexual health issues
+- Leveraging lifestyle medicine to prevent and treat type 2 diabetes, hypertension, high cholesterol, depression, anxiety, osteoporosis, dementia, certain cancers, and sexual health issues

-- Lifestyle medicine for underserved populations
+- When, why, and how to incorporate lifestyle medicine for underserved populations

-Recognized experts in the fields of lifestyle medicine, behavior change, health coaching, exercise, stress management, and nutrition provide guidance and innovations for:
+Recognized experts in the fields of lifestyle medicine, behavior change, health coaching, exercise, stress management, obesity, and nutrition provide guidance and innovations for:

 - Incorporating lifestyle medicine into your current practice

-- Improving patient communication and motivational interviewing
+- Improving patient communication

 - Building an effective lifestyle medicine team